Do you know how much of your working day is spent looking for information in your inbox?

 Or simply select multiple emails and drag them into a chosen label.

-The above options are related to emails in your inbox; however, you can also add labels to your outgoing emails.
+The above options are related to adding labels to emails in your inbox.
+But it does not stop there: you can also add labels to your outgoing emails.
 To do so, follow these easy steps:

 - Compose a message in Gmail.